Generic Name: betamethasone dipropionate

-Betamethasone dipropionate cream, 0.05% (augmented) contains betamethasone dipropionate USP, a synthetic adrenocorticosteroid, for topical use in an emollient cream base.
+Betamethasone Dipropionate Cream (Augmented), 0.05% contains betamethasone dipropionate, USP, a synthetic adrenocorticosteroid, for dermatologic use in an emollient base.
 Betamethasone, an analog of prednisolone, has a high degree of corticosteroid activity and a slight degree of mineralocorticoid activity.
 Betamethasone dipropionate is the 17,21-dipropionate ester of betamethasone.

-Each gram of betamethasone dipropionate cream, 0.05% (augmented) contains: 0.643 mg betamethasone dipropionate USP (equivalent to 0.5 mg betamethasone) in a white to off-white emollient cream base of carbomer homopolymer, ceteareth-30, chlorocresol, cyclomethicone, glyceryl oleate/propylene glycol, purified water, propylene glycol, sodium hydroxide, sorbitol solution, white petrolatum and white wax.
+Each gram of Betamethasone Dipropionate Cream (Augmented), 0.05% contains 0.643 mg betamethasone dipropionate, USP (equivalent to 0.5 mg betamethasone) in an emollient cream base of carbomer homopolymer type C, ceteareth-30, chlorocresol, cyclomethicone, glyceryl oleate/propylene glycol, propylene glycol, purified water, sodium hydroxide, sorbitol solution, white petrolatum, and white wax.

 Betamethasone Cream - Clinical Pharmacology

 Topical corticosteroids can be absorbed through normal intact skin.
 Inflammation and/or other disease processes in the skin may increase percutaneous absorption.
-Occlusive dressings substantially increase the percutaneous absorption of topical corticosteroids [see Dosage and Administration (2)].
+Occlusive dressings substantially increase the percutaneous absorption of topical corticosteroids (see DOSAGE AND ADMINISTRATION).